FurenchiFurai/furenchifurai.github.io/blog1A.md

 They both have the same actuation point and travel distance (2mm and 4mm respectively)

 So what does this all mean for tactile switches?
 If you want feedback for when the key press is recognized by the conmputer, you should get a tactile switch over a linear switch.
 Depending on how much strength you can choose a lighter force through Brown and a slightly heavier force with the Clear.
 Brown's are the most basic after Red, so you will most likely find more Brown switches compared to Clear ones.

+Pictured (from left to right) are Brown and Clear.

 ![brownswitch](https://mechanicalkeyboards.com/switches/images/Cherry_MX_Brown_Switch_37dd6_thumb.png) ![clearswitch](https://mechanicalkeyboards.com/switches/images/Cherry_MX_Clear_Switch_19a92_thumb.png)